 The second important class of methods designed to ensure global convergence of locally convergent minimization algorithms are trust-region methods.
 Rather than controlling the step taken along the SQP direction (having computed the direction), trust-region methods aim to control the step at the same time as computing the search direction.
-Such methods hold a distinct advantage over linesearch methods, in that H_k is not required to be positive definite.
+Such methods hold a distinct advantage over linesearch methods, in that no requirement that H_k be positive definite is needed.

-In this section, we consider a number of ways of avoiding potential devastation from this discovery.
+In this section, we consider a number of ways of avoiding this potentially devastating discovery.

-3.1. $S\ell_1QP$ -LIKE APPROACHES
+3.1 $S\ell_1QP$ -like approaches

 This approach avoids the incompatibility issue altogether.
-Simply, rather than considering an SQP method directly, we instead aim to minimize the unconstrained, non-smooth penalty function (5).
-Since (5) is non-smooth, we cannot appeal directly to trust-region theory for smooth unconstrained minimization.
+Simply, rather than considering an SQP method directly, we instead aim to minimize the unconstrained, non-smooth penalty function (2.1).
+Since (2.1) is non-smooth, we cannot appeal directly to trust-region theory for smooth unconstrained minimization.
 However, the basic idea remains valid.
-We model $\varphi(x_k + s, \sigma)$ as where H_k reflects the curvature in both f and c, and aim to approximately minimize this model within the trust region.
+We model $\phi(x_k + s, \sigma)$ as where H_k reflects the curvature in both f and c, and aim to approximately minimize this model within the trust region.
 All that is really required is to change the definition of the Cauchy point, since the gradient may not exist at x_k .
-Instead of the negative gradient, it suffices to consider the steepest descent direction where $\partial \varphi(x_k, \sigma)$ is the generalized gradient of $\varphi(x, \sigma)$ at x_k .
-Because of the polyhedral convex structure of the non-differentiable term $\min(c,0)$ in the definition of φ , this generalized gradient may be found by solving a linear or convex quadratic program in the commonly occurring cases that use the l_1 , l_2 or l{∞} norm.
-While computing the Cauchy point is thus undoubtedly more expensive than in the smooth case, the alternative of exactly minimizing (12) within the trust region is usually even more expensive, since the latter problem may be non-convex (depending on H_k).
-The original idea here is due to [24] and [26], Section 14.4, who proposed minimizing (12) using the l_1 norm within an l{∞} -norm trust region.
+Instead of the negative gradient, it suffices to consider the steepest descent direction where $\partial \phi_k(x_k, \sigma)$ is the generalized gradient of $\phi_k(x, \sigma)$ at x_k .
+Because of the polyhedral convex structure of the non-differentiable term $\min(c,0)$ in the definition of φ_k , it turns out that this generalized gradient may be found by solving a linear or convex quadratic program in the commonly occurring cases for which the l_1 , l_2 or l∞ norm is used.
+While computing the Cauchy point is thus undoubtedly more expensive than in the smooth case, the alternative of exactly minimizing (3.1) within the trust region is usually even more expensive, since the latter problem may be non-convex (depending on H_k).
+The original idea here is due to Fletcher (1982a, 1987a, Section 14.4), who proposed minimizing (3.1) using the l_1 norm within an l∞ -norm trust region.
 The resulting so-called l_1 QP subproblem can be converted to an ordinary QP (with a given initial feasible point) by adding additional variables, but is probably best solved as is.
 A significant advantage of this method over almost all of its competitors is that an independence assumption like A2 is not required to assure global convergence to a critical point of the merit function.

-$$m_k(x_k+s) = f(x_k) + s^T g(x_k) + \frac{1}{2} s^T H_k s + \sigma \| (c(x_k) + A(x_k)s)- \|,$$ (12)
+$$m_k(x_k + s) = f(x_k) + s^T g(x_k) + \frac{1}{2} s^T H_k s + \sigma \| (c(x_k) + A(x_k)s){\perp} \|,$$ (3.1)